 Related post: How to grow rosemary from a cutting.

-If you have a hardwood rosemary cutting, then you are unlikely to have much success growing a new plant.
-Read on for more ideas on what you can use them for.
+If you have a hardwood cutting, then you are unlikely to have much success growing a new plant.
+Read on for more ideas on what you can use hardwood rosemary cuttings for.

 2. Keep the cuttings in water